 The committee may approve the application, request additional information, or deny it.
 Denials are relatively rare when applications are complete and the provider has no adverse history, but they do happen and require a formal appeals process.

-Step 6: Contract Execution and Effective Date
+Step 6: Finalize Your Contract and Effective Date

 Upon approval, the payer issues a contract or participation agreement.
 The effective date, meaning the date from which the provider can begin billing that payer, is critical.
 Claims submitted for dates of service before the effective date will be denied.